claxondesignco/claxondesignco.github.io/_includes/content/ethics-content.md

 ### Charities

-I support non-profit organizations and charities and offer reduced rates for them, including a few pro-bono days a month for design and consulting.
+I support non-profit organizations and charities and offer them reduced rates, including a few pro-bono days a month for design and consulting.
 If you represent a non-profit or charitable organization, [contact me](#contact) for more information.

 ### Social Responsibility